pnwairfire/bluesky/README.md

     pip install -r requirements.txt

-Run the following for installing development dependencies (like running tests):
+Run the following for installing development dependencies (such as for running tests):

     pip install -r dev-requirements.txt

 ### Setup Environment

-To import pyairfire in development, you'll have to add the repo root directory to the search path.
-Some of the scripts bin do this automatically.
+This project contains a single package, ```bluesky```.
+To import bluesky package in development, you'll have to add the repo root directory to the search path.
+The ```./bin/bsp``` script does this automatically, if necessary.

 ## Running tests